nextpyp/pyp/docs/guide/overview.rst

 Blocks can be in one of three states (indicated by icons displayed on the top bar of each block):

 * Block is up-to-date (no graphical indication)
-* :fa:`recycle text-primary` Modified (parameters were modified and the block is not up-to-date)
+* :fa:`recycle text-primary` Modified (parameters were modified and the block needs to be updated)
 * :fa:`cog fa-pulse text-primary` Running (the block is currently running)

 Block parameters